 Backing up on a Mac or PC with iTunes

 If you’re blessed with an older Mac or Windows PC, then you can still use iTunes to back up your iPhone or iPod Touch.
 Here’s how to do so:

-- Follow any onscreen instructions if you need to enter your device passcode or Trust This Computer.
+- Follow any on-screen instructions if you need to enter your device passcode, or choose Trust This Computer.

 - Select your iPhone or iPod Touch in iTunes.

 - Hit Back Up Now to save your data.